 - Paltinis.
 This is both the oldest (founded in 1894) and the highest (at 1442 meter high) mountain resort in Romania.
 Here, it commonly starts snowing since November, making it a hidden gem for those who practice white sports.

 Note that there are no guarantees for skiing early on in December, but chances are you’ll find enough snow to have a proper snowball fight with friends.

 December Marks an Important Date in Romania’s History

 For more than four decades, Romania has been a communist country under the dictator Nicolae Ceausescu.

-Fifteen years after he became the president of Socialist Republic of Romania in 1974, Ceausescu was removed from power and executed on Christmas Day 1989 after a violent revolution that took place in the winter of that year.
+Fifteen years after he became the president of the Socialist Republic of Romania in 1974, Ceausescu was removed from power and executed on Christmas Day 1989 after a violent revolution that took place in the winter of that year.

 December of 1989 marked the end of the Romanian dictatorship.
-So the last month of every year since carries special meaning to the Romanian people, as it symbolizes change and a newfound sense of freedom.
+So the last month of every year since carries a special meaning to the Romanian people, as it symbolizes change and a newfound sense of freedom.

 If you are interested in exploring this tumultuous part of the country’s history during your visit to Romania, we recommend the “Last Days of Communism” Tour.

 In just four hours, the tour will guide you on a journey into Romania’s recent history where you’ll get to visit: